-Using artifact analysis guided questions, students work in teams or as a class analyzing groups of primary source documents and other artifacts to develop their historical thinking skills.
+Using guided questions for artifact analysis, students work in teams or as a class investigating groups of primary source documents and other artifacts.
+This workshop aids in the development of historical thinking skills.

 Primary Source Workshop: History Detectives Program

-For students in grades 4-7, we emphasize what primary sources are and teach students how to develop their historical thinking skills through their analysis.
+For students in grades 4-7, we emphasize what primary sources are and teach students how to develop their historical thinking skills through artifact and document analysis.
 Themes include “Whaling” or “Life in a Seaport Town.”

 Primary Source Workshop 1: The Curator’s Challenge